Victorian Statewide Cladding Audit

 Buildings in this class include hospitals, schools and aged care facilities.
 Only buildings of two or more storeys will be audited.

-Who do I speak to about a fire safety concern?
+Who should I speak to about a fire safety concern?

 - Owners’ corporation or rental manager

 - Your local council

 Actions you can take now to reduce the risk of fire